openskies-sh/airspace-blueprint/documents/whitepaper.md

 ### Broadcast Remote ID projections for the airspace

-In this section, we develop projections of broadcast Remote ID messages, the ASTM spec says that the UAS can use either Wifi or Bluetooth 4.0 or Bluetooth 5.0 to transmit the information as part of WiFi Aware for e.g. advertisement messages.
+In this section, we develop projections of broadcast Remote ID messages in the airspace, the ASTM spec says that the UAS can use either Wifi or Bluetooth 4.0 or Bluetooth 5.0 to "broadcast" Remote ID information as part of WiFi Aware for e.g. advertisement messages.

 ### Flights and Broadcast Remote ID Bandwidth